London property sizes

 London homes by floor area size

-In London, half of the homes - 50.8% have floor area size smaller than 70m² (55.8% in Inner London).
-In the rest of the country, it’s only 35.5%.
-The property price per meter in London is the highest in the UK and the same is true for a population density.
-This may suggest that homes are rather smaller than elsewhere.
-But this is tricky.
+In London, over half of the homes - 50.8% - have a floor area smaller than 70 m², while this figure rises to 55.8% in Inner London.
+In contrast, only 35.5% of homes in the rest of the country fall under this size threshold.
+Additionally, the property price per square meter in London is the highest in the UK, and the population density is also elevated.
+This suggests that homes in London are generally smaller than elsewhere.
+However, this comparison is tricky.

 Flat sizes